gongminmin/ImpulseDrive/Doc/CapacitorBankSubsystem.md

 The high voltage capacitors are expensive and dangerous.
 During the experiment, we first implement a mini version of this subsystem.
 It has a relatively low working voltage, 68V.

 The mini version has a small transformer by wrapping 24 AWG magnet wire on a T130-26 toroid iron powered core.
 The primary and secondary turns are 16:10.
-A 2-stage Cockcroft–Walton generator brings the voltage up to ~68V DC.
+A 2-stage half-wave Cockcroft–Walton generator brings the voltage up to ~68V DC.
 Also, it has a much simpler linear divider.
 The voltage se*nsing part is the same, except it's running on 12V battery, and it's implementated on a separated PCB.

 The capacitors are the same 330uF, but their voltage ratings are 50V.
 They are installed on the adapter PCB.